gitansalaza/devops/course_02/practices/practice_4.8.md

 # Solution
 ## 1. Create a GitHub repository.
+- Please refer to the [How to create a new repository in GitHub](https://github.com/gitansalaza/devops/tree/main/git_and_github/repository) document.

 ## 2. Create a repository on the local machine.
+- Please refer to the [How to create a new local repository in Git](https://github.com/gitansalaza/devops/tree/main/git_and_github/local_repository) document.

 ## 3. Push the changes from the local repository to GitHub.
 ## 4. Check the status of the local and remote repository.